-Under the terms of the Northern Ireland Protocol, EU rules will continue to apply in Northern Ireland and EU CE marking is required.
+EU rules will continue to apply in Northern Ireland and EU CE marking is required.
 In addition, if the manufacturer chooses to use a UK NB for mandatory third-party conformity assessment for purposes of the Northern Ireland market, the UKNI mark must be applied in addition to the CE mark.

-As noted above, medical devices are given a classification depending on the level of risk associated with their use.
+As previously noted, medical devices are given a classification depending on the level of risk associated with their use.
 Each risk classification also has a separate conformity assessment procedure.
-All but the very lowest-risk devices must have a conformity assessment carried out by an Approved Body.
 If the relevant requirements are met, the Approved Body will issue a UKCA certificate.
+Only UK-Approved Bodies may conduct conformity assessments in relation to a UKCA mark.
+They are not able to issue CE certificates other than for the purposes of the "CE UKNI" marking, which is valid in Northern Ireland.

-Low-risk Class I medical devices do not need to go through a conformity assessment procedure with an NB.
-However, they must be registered with the MHRA.
-For all devices, once the relevant assessment has been successfully completed, the manufacturer may place a UKCA mark on their medical device and put their device on the market in Great Britain.
+Low-risk Class I medical devices do not need to go through a conformity assessment procedure.
+For all devices, once the relevant assessment has been completed successfully, the manufacturer may place a UKCA mark on their medical device and put their device on the market in Great Britain.

-To place a device on the Great Britain or Northern Ireland market, manufacturers based outside UK are required to appoint a UK Responsible Person that is established in UK.
-Great Britain-based manufacturers must appoint an EU or Northern Ireland-based Authorised Representative.
+To place a device on the Great Britain or Northern Ireland market, all devices must now be registered with the MHRA.
+The MHRA will only accept registration of devices from manufacturers where the manufacturer is based in the UK.
+Therefore, manufacturers based outside the UK are required to appoint a UK Responsible Person that is established in the UK.